Tsoghik Grigoryan (2006). English-Armenian Dictionary of Synonymic Groups, Anania Shirakatsi University Press, Yerevan, Armenia

 IJLS is currently indexed in:

 Tsoghik Grigoryan (2015).
-Reviewer for the Arab World English Journal.
-Special Issue on CALL
+Reviewed for the Arab World English Journal.
+Special Issue on Computer Assisted Language Learning

 Tsoghik Grigoryan (2016).
 Evaluation of Methodology: Qualitative Studies about Mobile Technology Implementation in Education.
 Arab World English Journal, Vol. 7(4), pp. 63-79.